jcwilk/vite-github-pages-template/README.md

 Make sure you have Pages enabled on your repository pointing at `gh-pages` branch from `/` root.

+Note that this continuous deployment process is not blocked by the test suite failing.
+Adjust the `.github/workflows/deploy.yml` action configuration if you want this to work differently.

 # Local development

 Make sure node is installed and updated, then after cloning and cding into the project: